pingidentity/pingdirectory-go-client/configurationapi/docs/AddGroovyScriptedUncachedAttributeCriteriaRequest.md

 NewAddGroovyScriptedUncachedAttributeCriteriaRequestWithDefaults instantiates a new AddGroovyScriptedUncachedAttributeCriteriaRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetCriteriaName

-`func (o *AddGroovyScriptedUncachedAttributeCriteriaRequest) GetCriteriaName() string`

-GetCriteriaName returns the CriteriaName field if non-nil, zero value otherwise.

-### GetCriteriaNameOk

-`func (o *AddGroovyScriptedUncachedAttributeCriteriaRequest) GetCriteriaNameOk() (*string, bool)`

-GetCriteriaNameOk returns a tuple with the CriteriaName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCriteriaName

-`func (o *AddGroovyScriptedUncachedAttributeCriteriaRequest) SetCriteriaName(v string)`

-SetCriteriaName sets CriteriaName field to given value.

 ### GetSchemas